-This recipe is taking it up a notch with a mixture of onions, pickle (gherkins), green olives, capers, pickled jalapeños, parsley, lemon juice and diced egg.
+This recipe is taking it up a notch with a mixture of onions, pickles (gherkins), green olives, capers, pickled jalapeños, parsley, lemon juice, and diced egg.
 I assembled these on my cutting board so you can see them.
 Feel free to add all of the ingredients into a food processor and pulse a few seconds to get an even distribution.
-For best results, make your Tartar sauce the day before so the flavors co-mingle and reach their full potential, though in a pinch it can be used immediately.
+For best results, make your Tartar sauce the day before so the flavors co-mingle and reach their full potential, though, in a pinch, it can be used immediately.
 Store in an airtight container in the refrigerator to keep it fresh.

 Sunset & Sewanee Tartar Sauce

 - cutting board

 - food processor

 - rubber spatula

 - storage container with a tight-fitting lid

 - 4 cups mayonnaise

 - 1/3 cup onion, peeled and minced